Tomurisk/Conopida/README.md

 2. **\_backupdir.txt**: This text file contains the directory path where the `.ico` backup files will be saved.
 When an icon is applied to a shortcut, the corresponding `.ico` file will be stored in this backup directory.
 The file should also contain the absolute path to the folder where backups should be stored (e.g., `C:\Users\YourName\IconBackups`).

+3. **_omitpurge.txt**: This text file is used to specify directories or paths that should be **excluded** from certain operations, such as purging orphaned icons.
+Any directory listed in this file will be **skipped** during processing to avoid accidental deletion or modification.

 Make sure these directories are valid and accessible by the program.
 If they are not set up correctly, Conopida will notify you to correct them.

 ---